 Table 4: Propensity Score Matching Models

 Outcome: Migration to

-US
+US US

 Independent Variables ATT T-stats

 hhGrant 0.012 2.2

 (0.005)

 indvGrant -0.012 -0.54

 (0.022)

 Results are shown in Table 4 for both treatment variables.
 Adjusting for selection, an individual from a participating household is significantly more likely to move to the US than an individual from a non-participating household.
-The magnitude of this effect is smaller than that seen through the logit models in Table 2.
+The magnitude of this effect is around 0.01, and suggests a 1% increase in migration likelihood for belonging to a participating household.
+This effect is much smaller than that seen through the logit models in Table 2.
 The difference in the effect could be attributed to the possibility of omitted variable bias included in the logit models in Table 2.
 The models' covariates are likely to not have summarized all of the household or individual unobservable characteristics that may have contributed in the inflation of the program's effects.
 The results from Table 4 correct for this possible bias and its results still support the conclusions from Table 2 that state that belonging to a participating household increases the likelihood of migrating.
 Evaluating the migration differences within grant-receiving households, the indvGrant variable shows an average treatment effect that is negative.
 The average treatment effect is small and not statistically significant but suggests direct grant-receivers are less likely to migrate compared to non-grant receivers with similar individual and household demographics.
 This result is smaller in magnitude than concluded in models from Table 3.
 Note that this is inherent because direct grant receivers are predominately composed of children and mothers due to the program's nature.
 The logit models from Table 3 may have captured their likelihood of migration along with grant categorization, making the predicted migration estimates larger in magnitude than in the propensity-score matching model.